stolos/cli/README.md

 Run all your services and sync your files

 ##### Options:
--d, --detach  Sync files once and run services in the background
+-d, --detach        Sync files once and run services in the background --logs / --no-logs  Do not print services logs.
---help        Show this message and exit.
+--help              Show this message and exit
 ```

 ##### Example